 Why People Abandon Places

-When I started on this post, I was thinking that there are not that many abandoned places in the world, at least not cities.
+When I started on this post, I was thinking that there are not that many abandoned places in the world, at least not at the size of cities.
 Of course, I knew there are many villages, farms and just lonely houses all around the world.
 But when thousands of people leave, leaving a whole city dead — that’s a real tragedy.

 Still, hobbies and tastes differ, and that’s fine.
-Surfing online, we can find photographer’s websites fully devoted to abandoned places.
-The site www.abandoned-places.com or the Lost America photo stream are just two good examples.
+Surfing online, we can find photographer’s websites and galleries fully devoted to abandoned places.
+The aptly-titled Abandoned Places – itself a design experiment – or Troy Paiva’s Lost America photo stream are just two good examples.
+What just adds to the flavor is that these online spaces themselves may become abandoned and erode away, fragile relics of a bygone internet.
+It’s unavoidable when you keep on updating a post like this over the years.

-Abandoned places can look charming or they can look frightening.
-We tried to present both these aspects.
-The abandoned cities of the former USSR look almost like clones, for instance.
-And they resemble the concentration camps from the times of the World War II.
+The world’s famous abandoned places can look charming or they can look frightening.
+In the selection below, we tried to present both these aspects.
+The abandoned cities of the former USSR look eerily like clones, for instance.
+And they resemble the concentration camps of World War II.
+Other locations have great natural beauty.

 In any case, that’s the history we should know about, so let’s get started.

-Hashima Island is called Gunkanjima (meaning “Battleship Island”).
-It is one of 505 uninhabited islands in the Nagasaki Prefecture.
-It’s location is about 15 kilometers distant from the city of Nagasaki itself.
-The island was populated from 1887 to 1974 as a coal mining facility.
+Hashima Island, also called Gunkanjima (meaning “Battleship Island”), is one of 505 uninhabited islands in the Nagasaki Prefecture.
+It’s located about 15 kilometers from the city of Nagasaki itself.
+Between 1887 and 1974, the island was used as a coal mining facility, and people lived there.

 As petroleum replaced coal in Japan in the 1960s, coal mines began shutting down all over the country.
 Hashima’s mines were no exception to this trend.
 Mitsubishi officially announced the closing of the mine in 1974.
 Today it is empty and bare, earning it the name of Ghost Island.
 Travel to Hashima became possible again in 2009, following more than 20 years of closure.